Morus Hasratyan: Career

-After the postgraduate studies, he returned to Yerevan in 1932.
+After completing his postgraduate studies, he returned to Yerevan in 1932.
 In 1933–1935 he was the deputy director in the History and Material Culture Institute.
-In 1934–1936 he was the director of the Revolution museum.
+In 1934–1936 he was the director of the Museum of the Revolution.

 He compiled and published documents and collections of memoirs, and a single volume memoir of the May revolution of Suren Spandaryan.
 In 1937 he was appointed director of Matenadaran, and in 1964–75 director of National History Museum of Armenia.
 He lectured in the institutes of Yerevan.
 In 1965–1966 he lectured at Haigazian University in Beirut, Lebanon.

 Research works by Morus Hasratyan in 1940 were on architecture, archeology, philology, and the history of ancient and medieval centuries of Armenian nation.

 In 1940–1941 he worked in the Monuments preservation committee and took part in the architectural and archaeological research and renovation of Avan a famous sixth century cathedral.

 In 1942–1946 he worked in the Institute of Literature, engaged with philology issues.
 He also worked as a scientific secretary in the Social Sciences of the newly established National Academy of Sciences of Armenia.
 In 1947, Hasratyan was an employee of Institute of History in the National Academy of Sciences and worked there for ten years.
 In 1950 he participated in the archeological works of Garni, at the same time he led the archeological excavations of Zangezur.

 In 1947 Hasratyan studied ancient monuments of Armenia.
 He explored the Tsitsernavank three dimensional basilica, and revealed its pivotal role in the design of Armenian architecture.

 In the field of the history of Armenian architecture, the results of his long-term works were summarized in the book Armenian Monuments from Prehistorical Period to 17th Century, published in 1975 in Beirut, written by V. Harutyunyan (in Armenian, French and English language).

 From 1964–1975 he was the director of the History Museum of Armenia.
 During these years the museum received international recognition.
 Armenian Culture was presented at Paris, Kraków, Budapest, Talin exhibitions.

 Contacts were established with Armenian Diasporan Centers.

 With donations from the Diasporan Armenians the collections in the museum were complemented by unique samples of applied art from different historical-ethnographic regions of Armenia.

-Hasratyan was the first author of the school textbook the History of Armenian people.
-He has also been the author of research on Armenian history, archeology, architecture and philology.
+Hasratyan was the first author of the school textbook the History of Armenian People.
+He authored a number of works on Armenian history, archeology, architecture and philology.

 He participated in the establishment of collective works on historiography.